evolvingstuff/vdw2/content/posts/diabetes-10x-less-frequent-among-people-getting-lots-of-vitamin-d.md

 ## See also VitaminDWiki

-* <a href="/posts/overview-diabetes-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Diabetes and vitamin D">Overview Diabetes and vitamin D</a> which has the following chart - found a 7X decrease in Diabetes with > 2,000 IU of vitamin D
+* [Overview Diabetes and vitamin D](/posts/overview-diabetes-and-vitamin-d) which has the following chart - found a 7X decrease in Diabetes with > 2,000 IU of vitamin D

 <img src="/attachments/d3.mock.jpg" alt="image">